xbral/SimpleBrowser/README.md

-## Electron + TypeScript + React
+## Simple Browser with Electron + TypeScript + React
-Boilerplate for a project using Electron, React and Typescript
+Simple Browser with minimal needed to developers

 ## Installation